Creative and Performing Arts

 - Have a record of dissemination of artistic output through relevant media, such as performances, exhibitions, audio recordings, readings, print and online media.

 Where there are equivalent levels of excellence applicants deemed able to contribute most to UCC will be selected.
+UCC also reserves the right to select scholars based on their strategic importance to creativity and performance within the University.

 Please note that the Quercus Scholarships are open to students applying for, and currently registered in, any undergraduate/level 8 programme offered by UCC.